zognin/tp/docs/UserGuide.md

 ### 1.1 About BobTheBistroBoss

-BobTheBistroBoss (BTBB) is a **desktop application that aims to help F&B businesses, by keeping track of logistics as well as providing valuable data visualizations, via a user-friendly command line interface (CLI).** Keeping track of information from inventory to order records for delivery can be a hassle if you are a one-man show.
+BobTheBistroBoss (BTBB) is a **desktop application that aims to help home-based F&B businesses, by keeping track of logistics as well as providing valuable data visualizations, via a user-friendly command-line interface (CLI).** Keeping track of information from inventory to order records for delivery can be a hassle if you are a one-man show.
 That's why, our application centralizes all data in one place, and even comes with a Graphical User Interface (GUI) to easily view and manoeuvre through client and order details.
 If you are looking for an easy solution to manage your business, give BTBB a try!